Henry Herbert, 2nd Earl of Carnarvon: Porchester's Post

 The westernmost boundary of the historic estate of Pixton Park in Somerset is marked by "Porchester's Post", a 10-foot high oak obelisk first erected in 1796 for that purpose, by the 2nd Earl of Carnarvon, of Highclere Castle in Hampshire, husband of Elizabeth "Kitty" Acland, heiress of Pixton, whom he had married that year.
 He was then aged 24 and until his father's death in 1811 was known by his courtesy title of Lord Porchester.
-It is located high up on Exmoor between Withypool Hill and Halscombe Allotment (grid reference SS 828 334), 7 miles north-west of Pixton Park.
+It is located high up on Exmoor between Withypool Hill and Halscombe Allotment (grid reference SS 828 334), 7 mi north-west of Pixton Park.
 It was renewed and re-erected in 2002 by the Exmoor National Park Authority.
 A brass plaque attached to it is inscribed as follows:

 "First erected in 1796 to mark the boundary of the Carnarvon Estate.
 Re-erected in memory of Lord Porchester, Earl of Carnarvon, the Chairman of the 1977 inquiry into the protection of moorland on Exmoor and to commemorate the Golden Jubilee of Queen Elizabeth II in 2002".